 Small city beach with rocky beds and loads of fish

-Rocky cove with posidonia meadows and many fish
+Rocky cove and small cave with many fish